Events

 }

-You can also authorize access to file data using the Azure portal or Azure PowerShell.
+You can also authorize access to file data using the Azure portal, Azure PowerShell, or Azure CLI.

 The Azure portal can use either your Microsoft Entra account or the storage account access key to access file data in an Azure storage account.
 Which authorization scheme the Azure portal uses depends on the Azure roles that are assigned to you.